 I have always loved words.
 Ever since I can remember I have devoured books.
 Novels, nonfiction, anything I could get my hands on.

 I began journaling when I was in 2nd grade.
-When I finally earned a look in the prize box at school there was this Alladin notepad that began my journey with creative writing.
+When I finally earned a look in the prize box at school there was this Aladdin notepad that began my journey with creative writing.

 I wrote my first story when I was 13.
-It was a fiction piece about a princess named Alexandra and this dream like quest she goes on.
+It was a fiction piece about a princess named Alexandra and this dream like quest she goes on complete with a barking lizard.

 The best part of my passion for words is how it has overflowed into a passion for the word of God.
 This wasn’t really awakened in me until college when I was first introduced to the literary elements of scripture.
 Now, I look into the Bible and see the face of God in ways I never could have without this fire for words.